jme/clj-m1-notes/index.md

 &nbsp;

-**(optional) postgresql**
+**(optional) postgresql**\
 There are currently a few options for installing this DB, including via Homebrew, compiling from source and GUI apps.
 In order to match the MBA environment I used [Postgres.app](https://postgresapp.com).
-As this is currently still only x86-based it will pass through the Rosetta translations ops upon first run.\
+As this is currently still only x86-based it passes through the Rosetta translations ops upon first run.\
 Installs and runs as expected.

 <hr/>